SOMAS2020/SOMAS2020/docs/SETUP.md

 4. Keep your team repo base up to date with the main repo.

+5. Do not use system-specific pacakges (e.g. `internal/syscall/unix`).

 ## Repo

 1. Each team will work off a fork of the main repo.
 Your team is responsible for all development happening in the fork, and are responsible to keep your own fork up-to-date, as well as to pull in changes to the main repo periodically.
 (Remember to give your teammates _write access_ to the fork!)